It’s soup season and I couldn’t be happier. Soup is tasty. Soup is filling. Soup freezes well. Soup is where it’s at.

 Add the chopped cilantro and the juice of one lime.
 You want a good amount of lime juice so make sure you squeeze that sucker dry.
 You can roll it around on the counter top (with pressure) a bit before cutting it open to help the juices flow.
 I also like to twist a spoon into the flesh to break it up and squeeze even more juice out.

-Serve with some cubed avocado… and maybe some tortilla strips or sour cream or Mexican cheese.
+Serve the Chicken and Lime Soup with some cubed avocado… and maybe some tortilla strips or sour cream or Mexican cheese.
 It’s up to you!